 To make the dumping filling, mix the pork, prawns, both oils, soy, rice wine, ginger and chives in a bowl with your hands as you would meatballs.
 To develop the flavours, cover and chill for 30 minutes.

 Meanwhile, mix all the ingredients (except a handful of coriander leaves and spring onion for garnish) for the sauce in a bowl.
 Season to taste, adding more soy or chilli.

-Line a baking sheet with baking paper and lightly dust with flour.
+Line a baking sheet with baking paper and lightly dust it with flour.
 Hold the wrapper in a cupped hand, floured side facing inward if applicable.
 Put a small tablespoon of pork and prawn mix towards the upper half of the wrapper.
-Make sure there is a good centimetre of wrapper clear on all sides.
+Make sure there is a good centimeter of wrapper clear on all sides.
 Dip a finger of your other hand in a cup of water and run it around the inside edge of the dumpling wrapper.
-Fold the wrapper over, pleat and press to enclose the filling to create a half moon shape.
-Place the dumpling on the baking sheet and repeat with remaining wrappers.
+Fold the wrapper over, pleat and press to enclose the filling to create a half-moon shape.
+Place the dumpling on the baking sheet and repeat with the remaining wrappers.
 Space the dumplings apart on the baking sheet so they don’t stick.
 Once the dumpling are finished, cover with a damp tea towel and they can be refrigerated for a few hours.

 To cook the dumplings heat the steam oven to 100 degrees Celsius.
 While the oven is heating, place the dumplings on the perforated steamer tray, leaving a gap between each so they don’t stick together.
 When the oven reaches temperature, place the dumplings on the tray and steam for fifteen minutes.

 Carefully transfer the dumplings to a warm serving bowl and toss gently with plenty of sauce.
 Garnish with the remaining coriander leaves and spring onion and serve piping hot.

 Recipe notes and tips: •